All About the Residents Association

 This year, the NBRA put up over 372 strands of lights, totaling approximately 18,600 lights!

 How do I get my membership card?

-Come to the administration office during office hours (9am-10pm) and have your picture taken and card issued.
-You must be a Member In Good Standing with the New Brighton Residents Association If you are the registered owner of the property, you will need to have: a copy of your Certificate of Title before issuing permanent cards.
-If you have not yet received your Certificate of Title, temporary cards will be issued.
-You also must present a piece of valid photo ID.
-Government issued photo ID.
+Visit the New Brighton Clubhouse during office hours (9am-9pm) to have a picture taken and a membership card will than be printed.
+You must be a Member in Good Standing with the New Brighton Residents Association.
+If you are the registered owner of the property, you will need to present a copy of your Certificate of Title as well as a government issued photo ID.
+If you have yet to receive your Certificate of Title, temporary cards will be issued.

 Why do I need a membership card?